 1 Peter 4:7-19 marks the beginning of the end of the letter.
 In conclusion, Peter returns his main theme of the letter: how you deal with fellow believers and hostile nonbelievers.
 His answer in each case is you need the right perspective.
-Teacher: Krisan Marotta on November 4, 2015 and September 26, 2018.
+Teacher: Krisan Marotta on September 26, 2018.
+Season 13, Episode 9.

 Peter concludes his letter by returning to his main theme: Stand firm in the gospel.
 Peter wrote his first letter give his readers perspective.
 Our “big picture” –what we believe is true — changes how we think, what we say, and what we do.
 Peter’s primary concern is to ensure we have the right big picture.
 He summarizes this theme addressing the leaders of the community.
 Teacher: Krisan Marotta on October 3, 2018.
 Season 13, Episode 10.